Debra Jo Rupp: 1980s

 In early 1987, Rupp was featured in an article written by Enid Nemy for the "Broadway" section of The New York Times.
 Entitled "New York is beckoning, but first, Los Angeles", the interview revealed how Rupp's success in the theater so soon after her arrival in New York City had scared the young actress enough to take time off from acting for several years.
-After returning to the stage, Rupp explained, she was often cast as an ingénue, but after her portrayal of Cynthia in Chaos, she began getting calls to audition in Los Angeles for "really crazy neurotic" parts in television pilots.
-She was realistic about the unpredictability of an acting career, and since she had promised her mother she would never wait tables when she left for New York, she had not given up her part-time work as a bookkeeper and was "learning computers" as something to fall back on.
+When she returned to the stage, Rupp explained in the article, she was often cast as an ingénue; however, after her portrayal of Cynthia in Chaos, she began getting calls to audition in Los Angeles for "really crazy neurotic" parts in television pilots.
+Rupp was realistic about the unpredictability of an acting career and, since she had promised her mother she would never wait tables when she left for New York, she stated that she had not given up her part-time work as a bookkeeper and was "learning computers" as something to fall back on.

 Rupp continued to devote herself to acting full-time through the 1980s, and performed in numerous regional stage productions.
 One such production was Sherry Kramer's Wall of Water in New Haven, Connecticut, at the Yale Repertory Theatre's Winterfest play festival of 1988.
 She guest-starred on numerous television shows, including Kate & Allie, Spenser for Hire, and The Days and Nights of Molly Dodd.
 In 1988, Rupp landed her first feature-film role as Miss Patterson, the timid secretary of Tom Hanks' Josh Baskin, in the comedy Big.